 So, what can be better than getting our own comfort space after such a long day of a tiring hike?
 From a trekking agency, you will get a well-experienced guide also.

 Just think, having a professional guide by your side to look after you throughout the trek is the best feeling you could get while trekking in Nepal.
 They will be like a caring friend who will take all the responsibilities.
-They will take care of your health, food, stay, and also informations.
-Personally, I would highly recommend to trek with an agency (Pristine Nepal Treks & Expedition).
+They will take care of your health, food, stay, and also information.
+Personally, I would highly recommend trekking with an agency (Pristine Nepal Treks & Expedition).
 We provide 100% satisfaction and health security.

 Likewise, the Annapurna trail is also considered to be one of the easiest yet the most beautiful trekking trail.
 Therefore, do a simple basic cardio training & you are good to go.

-According to the data, on average of $20-$30 per person per day is enough for you to pay for your lodging & foods (meals & soft drinks).
+According to the data, on average of $20-$30 per person per day is enough for you to pay for your lodging & food (meals & soft drinks).

-Even though it’s in the high altitude, the hotels & lodges are well facilitated with Wi-Fi, electricity, telephone & hot shower.
+Even though it’s at a high altitude, the hotels & lodges are well facilitated with Wi-Fi, electricity, telephone & hot shower.
 However, they will charge you a certain fee of like $1 or $2 per device.

 And to the main point, when it comes to food, I am 100% sure you’ll fall in love with the cuisines there.
 You can expect every sort of food here from bakeries to western items.

-After a long day hike, getting served by delicious foods is just mind-blowing.
+After a long day hike, getting served delicious foods is just mind-blowing.

 Especially having typical Nepal food Dal (Lentil), Bhat (Rice) with curry is perfect.
 There is also a saying ‘Dal Bhat power 24 hours’.
 Next time when you trek Annapurna, make sure you have Dal & Bhat.